GM says UAW 'well positioned' to represent workers at battery JV

+Autos & TransportationGM says UAW 'well positioned' to represent workers at battery JV

-WASHINGTON (Reuters) - General Motors Co said on Tuesday the United Auto Workers union is “well positioned” to represent more than 2,300 workers at new U.S. joint venture battery plants with Korea’s LG Chem.
+General Motors Co (GM.N) said on Tuesday the United Auto Workers union is "well positioned" to represent more than 2,300 workers at new U.S. joint venture battery plants with Korea's LG Chem (051910.KS).

 The UAW said it looks forward to starting discussions with GM on the "joint venture to produce batteries in Ohio and Tennessee so workers will have a voice at the table in order to create good paying union jobs and benefits.”